 HOW SUBSCRIBING WORKS:

 You can subscribe by clicking the button below.
 At that point you will be offered a choice of either a free or paid option.
-Free subscribers will receive short weekly newsletter posts and occasional essays, which I throw open to everyone according to my personal whim.
+Paid subscribers get all the best stuff, naturally, and access to my archive.

 So that’s my pitch!
 If you’re curious to find out more, feel free to have a snoop around.